Special Report: How Gaddafi scion went from reformer to reactionary

 The speech, the first by a Gaddafi family member after Libya's uprising began on February 17, 2011, was all the more confrontational because of who made it.
 Saif al-Islam Gaddafi had been hailed - at home and abroad - as the Western-educated, business-friendly face of Libya, a reformer who could bring the country back in from the cold.
 Here he was sounding like a belligerent hardliner.

-His televised address three days into the rebellion, said a person who has spoken to its authors, was originally drafted with "conciliatory language".
-So when he came on TV, the people who helped draft the speech were flabbergasted.
-They realised, after all these years, he didn't mean anything.
+His televised address three days into the rebellion, said a person who has spoken to its authors, was originally drafted with "conciliatory language … So when he came on TV, the people who helped draft the speech were flabbergasted.
+They realized, after all these years, he didn't mean anything.
 He completely reversed what he had portrayed himself to be."

 The story of Saif al-Islam's reversion to type, his journey from great hope back to dictator's son, reveals a lot about the shifts inside Libya in the decade leading up to last year's rebellion.
 It is a story of would-be reforms, family feuds and dashed expectations.
 How it ends could be crucial to Libya's future.